awsdocs/aws-freertos-docs/doc_source/userguide/freertos-ble-library.md

 + `pxUnregisterServerCb`
 + `pxRegisterServerCb`

-For more information about porting the Amazon FreeRTOS Bluetooth Low Energy library to your platform, see [Porting the Bluetooth Low Energy Library](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-ble.html) in the Amazon FreeRTOS Porting Guide\.
+For more information about porting the FreeRTOS Bluetooth Low Energy library to your platform, see [Porting the Bluetooth Low Energy Library](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-ble.html) in the FreeRTOS Porting Guide\.